danielmaslov/danielmaslov/README.md

 ## Installation

 Provide instructions on how to install and set up your project.
 Include any dependencies or prerequisites.
+# My Repository

+Welcome to my repository!
+Here's a link to [HW1.md](./HW1.md) for easy access to the homework.

 ```bash
 # Example installation steps